 Hi!
 My name is Taylor and I am a current orthopaedic surgery resident at the Harvard Combined Program in Boston.
-I graduated from Yale School of Medicine in the United States and am currently finishing an MBA at the University of Cambridge in the United Kingdom to further my understanding of healthcare delivery on a global scale.
+I graduated from Yale School of Medicine in the United States and subsequently pursued an MBA at the University of Cambridge in the United Kingdom to further my understanding of healthcare delivery on a global scale.

 Although I grew up in the US, I became interested in international work at a young age.
 During college, I moved to Southern India to study in a small village and eventually founded my own non-profit organization working with slum and village students which we ran for about 5 years.
 During that time, I lost two very close friends to very treatable diseases – this is when global health became extremely personal to me.
 I have since made it a career goal to never turn a blind eye to problems in global health.

 I subsequently applied to medical school and became intimately involved in global surgery as a field.
 Since that time, I have worked with many organizations to expand healthcare access and understanding including the World Health Organization, National Health Service (UK), Ukrainian Institute on Public Health and Policy, Doctors Without Borders, and Siemens Healthineers.

 Through my experience in business school and other organizations, I found a whole host of people doing extraordinary things in global surgery that were often not recognized.
 We hope that by creating this podcast it will give a platform for those unsung heroes with incredible initiatives around the world!

 Hi I’m Daniel I’m a fourth-year medical student from Bond University, Australia and I’m the ASSA InciSioN Australasia Co-Chair.

 My passion for global health stems from annual visits to my family’s rural village Sri Lanka while growing up, where I saw the disparities in healthcare face-to-face.
 This subconscious passion snowballed and lead to me working for an international charity in Sri Lanka, co-organising an Australiasian Student Surgical Association’s ‘Global Surgery Journal Club’, working with Lifebox GSA and becoming Vice President of the Bond University Surgical Society.